 There are a couple of options to get the Guinness flowing.
 A Guinness draught kegerator includes all necessary components.
 Or, you can convert an existing kegerator for Guinness use with a Guinness kegerator conversion kit.
 Each option includes a stout faucet, Nitrogen regulator, U-system keg coupler, and all adapters needed for a proper connection.
 Whether you’re converting an existing system or installing new, you’ll also need a filled Nitrogen gas tank.

 The draft beer equipment that you already have and your budget will determine which route you choose to get Guinness on tap at home.
-Regardless of the option you choose, there are three basic differences between a standard draft beer system and a stout system that you’ll want to keep in mind:
+Regardless of the option you choose, there are four basic differences between a standard draft beer system and a Guinness draft system that you’ll want to keep in mind:

 - The Type of Gas Used